 On January 11, 1888, the Ameses’ butler, Dennis Mulhern, shot Bridget (called Mary) Maguire, a waitress on the staff, in what the Boston Globe called a “Lovers’ Quarrel With a Probably Fatal Termination.”
 Both she and Mr. Mulhern said that it was an accident.
 However, she subsequently died.
 He was charged with assault with intent to kill, which charge was changed to willful murder.

-The house was inherited by the five Ames children, and on April 4, 1903, the two married children – Oliver Ames and Helen (Ames) Hooper – transferred their interest in the property to their three unmarried siblings – Mary, Frederick Lothrop, Jr., and John – who continued to live in the house.
+The house was inherited by the five Ames children, and on April 4, 1903, the two married children – Oliver Ames and Helen (Ames) Hooper – transferred their interests in the property to their three unmarried siblings – Mary, Frederick Lothrop, Jr., and John – who continued to live in the house.
+They each also maintained homes in North Easton.

-On May 31, 1918, John Ames and Mary (Ames) Frothingham transferred their interests in 306 Dartmouth to Frederick Lothrop Ames, Jr., where he and Edith continued to live.
+On May 31, 1918, John S. Ames and Mary (Ames) Frothingham transferred their interests in 306 Dartmouth to Frederick Lothrop Ames, Jr.

-Frederick L. Ames, Jr., was a trustee of his family estate and an investor in various manufacturing and utility businesses.
-He also developed his home in North Easton into a farm where he bred Guernsey cattle and horses.
+F. Lothrop Ames, Jr., was a trustee of his family estate and an investor in various manufacturing and utility businesses.
+He also developed his home in North Easton as a farm where he bred Guernsey cattle and horses.

 On June 7, 1923, 306 Dartmouth was purchased from the Ames family by Edwin Sibley Webster.
 He and his wife, Jane (Hovey) Webster, made it their Boston home.
 They previously had lived at 301 Berkeley.
 They also maintained homes in Chestnut Hill and Holderness, New Hampshire.